 - Indoor - Plimsolls, shorts and blue or white plain t-shirt

 Clothing with the Lark Hall logo on can be bought from My Clothing online and SK Stores on Riverside.
 All other items should be available from a wide range of high street stores.

 We strongly recommend that you label all items of your child’s clothing with their name.

 Wrap Around Care

-The school offers a Breakfast Club from 8.00 am - 9.00 am where children can have a healthy and nutritious breakfast.
-School children can use our Wrap Around provision from 3.00 pm - 5.00 pm.
+The school offers a Breakfast Club from 8.00am - 9.00am where children can have a healthy and nutritious breakfast.
+School children can use our Wrap Around provision from 3.00pm - 5.00pm.
 Pre School children can use our Wrap Around provision to add extra hours onto their paid or ‘Think 2’ funded hours already taken with us.
-The cost is currently £4.00 per hour with an additional cost for the 12.00 pm - 1.00 pm session as this includes a school dinner.
+The cost is currently £4.00 per hour.

 The government have funded all Infant children’s school dinners for Reception to Year 2 children.
-Pre School children will be charged at a different rate for their 12.00 pm - 1.00 pm session, this is to cover the cost of their school dinner.
+Pre School children can either bring a packed lunch from home or pay £2.35 for a dinner provided by school.
 If you are in receipt of any financial government support, please still apply for free school meals as they will receive further funding through the Academy.
 More details are available from the school office.

 Payments for Breakfast Club, Pre School, Wrap Around Care and School Trips - ParentPay